binraider/UmbracoCustomVBP/README.md

 #### Blob container Url

     <add key="vbp:blobcontainerpath" value="https://thecompanydata.blob.core.windows.net/vpp" />
 This is the public address of your blob container.
 The blob container needs to have public access set, or it won't work.
-I have decided to create a blob container called "vpp" for this, as you can see.
+I have decided to create a blob container called "vpp" in this instance, as you can see.

 #### Default document